dtersoff/fate-calculator-2-client/README.md

 ### Unsolved Problems

-- Still need to ....
-- Would like to eventually ....
+- Would like to eventually
+  - [ ] Implement servant suggestion feature
+  - [ ] Make react table headers and filter fields sticky so that they can still be seen when scrolling down
+  - [ ] Customize filter fields so that some are dropdown menus

 ## Images